There is never ‘nothing to do’!

 Hooning around now to cover the seed before the birds eat it all!

 In McCarthy Park 2, since December 2020 there are different things to do, but still always something!
-Although we didn’t bring the sheep, rabbits, ducks, turkeys and geese- we did bring the aquaponics, dogs and chooks and the new property wasn’t geared up for any of those.
+Although we didn’t bring the sheep, rabbits, ducks, turkeys and geese (we got rabbits and ducks later once we settled in)- we did bring the aquaponics, dogs and chooks and the new property wasn’t geared up for any of those.
 We paved an area for the aquaponics, set up our original system and set up another to accomodate the fish that had previously been in the swimming pool.

 completed and reestablished aquaponics and yabbies